BertHav/Omgevingsmonitor_Software/README.md

 For clearity rename the source folder to MJSGadget - dB meter.

-Start STM32CubeIDE, if you are not logged in to ST in the IDE, do that first.

-Select File -> Open Projects from File System.
+Start STM32CubeIDE, If this is the first time that STM32CubeIDE is used, choose the 'Import Project' option.
+Otherwise, -Select File -> Open Projects from File System.
 Select your source folder MJSGadget - dB Meter.
-Uncheck the "Search for nested projects".
+-Uncheck the "Search for nested projects".
 Leave the rest of the settings in the "Import Projects from File System or Archive" unchanged.
+-Click Finish

+If you are not logged in to ST in the IDE, do that first.

 In the Project Explorer double click on the file 'MJSGadget*.ioc'.
+(On linux, when the Pinout view is not shown, close the tab and reopen the ioc file.)
 Choose 'Continue' in the 'New STM32Cube firmware version available' dialog.
 After the MJSGadget*.ioc window has opened, click (in the left column) on 'Middleware and Software Packs'.
 Click on USB_DEVICE.
 If everything is correct, there is a green check mark in front of USB_DEVICE.